4-DS/.github/profile/README.md

 # .github
-Let us introduce you our team of engineers who have 10+ years of vast experience behind.
-We do not want to foist our faith off on Data Science folks.
-We are going to make the engineering world convenient for the Data Science guys.
+Let us introduce our team of engineers, who have over 10 years of vast experience behind them.
+We don't want to impose our beliefs on the practitioners of data science.
+We are going to make the engineering world convenient for the data science guys.

 We are DS advocates.